paulross/PythonExtensionPatterns/doc/sphinx/source/capsules.rst

 Writing the Code for the Object
 --------------------------------

-Firstly the declaration of the timezone aware datetime:
+Firstly the declaration of the timezone aware datetime, it just inherits from `` datetime.datetime``:

 .. code-block:: c